guitarparty/django-mediasync/README.rst

 A *CACHE_BUSTER* settings can be added to the main *MEDIASYNC* settings dict to add a query string parameter to all media URLs.
-The cache buster can either be a value or a callable which is passed the media URL as a parameter.
+The cache buster can either be a value or a callable which is passed the media URL and path as a parameter.

 ::